Causes of TMJ Disorder / Syndrome

-Nerves, tendons, ligaments and muscles are all interconnected with the TMJ.
-When any one part malfunctions, this complex system can be compromised from working together in harmony.
+Nerves, tendons, ligaments, and muscles are all interconnected with the TMJ.
+When any one part malfunctions, this complex system can be compromised by working together in harmony.
 Therefore, a careful and thorough diagnosis is needed to determine the root cause.

-Finding the right practitioner to identify the root cause of the pain can be difficult as the TMJ transcends the boundaries between several health-care disciplines including: dentistry, neurology, pulmonology, otolaryngology or gastroenterology, chiropractics or physical therapy and psychology.
+Finding the right practitioner to identify the root cause of the pain can be difficult as the TMJ transcends the boundaries between several health-care disciplines including dentistry, neurology, pulmonology, otolaryngology or gastroenterology, chiropractic or physical therapy and psychology.
 Therefore, patients may find treatment approaches that vary from medication regimens for pain management to molding a night-guard (which can actually exacerbate inflammation).